bish-al/StreamTranscribeAutomatedTest/README.md

 4. Edit cypress.env.json file with correct StreamTranscribe Admin User name and Password

 ### Now you should be able to launch Cypress and run all Test
+5. Open Cypress from Terminal
-5. npx cypress open
+> npx cypress open

-6. Click on > Run All Integration specs
+6. On Cypress App Click on
+> Run All Integration specs